lsst-dm/dmtn-056/describing-datasets.rst

 In addition to a name, a DatasetType includes:

- - a template string that can be used to construct a :ref:`Path` (may be overridden);
+ - a template string that can be used to construct a :ref:`StorageHint` (may be overridden);
  - a tuple of :ref:`DataUnit <DataUnit>` types that define the structure of :ref:`DatasetRefs <DatasetRef>`;
  - a :ref:`StorageClass` that determines how :ref:`Datasets <Dataset>` are stored and composed.